rollwagen/aws_certification/aws_certified_cloud_practitioner.md

   * **Pricing** - each region has different price sheet

 * **Availability zone** (**AZ**)
-  * each region = many datacenters;  availability zone = one or many datacenters
+  * availability zone = one or many datacenters
   * ...as a best practice with AWS, we always recommend you run across at least two Availability Zones in a Region.....
   * many services are on a regional level already (e.g. ELB); regionally scoped service = meaning they run synchronously across multiple AZs